View images and read about life in our program from our residents' perspectives.

 Food in Houston

 If Flavor Town were a place, it’d be Houston.
-As the 4th largest city in America, Houston is home to a melting pot of cultures.
+As the fourth largest city in America, Houston is home to a melting pot of cultures.
 Our diverse population makes for an exciting dining scene.
 One of the hardest parts of living here is deciding where to eat.
 Do you want to go down Bellaire Boulevard to Chinatown for dumplings?
-Do you want to head to Hillcroft for some of the best Indian in the country?
+Do you want to head to Hillcroft for some of the best biryani in the country?
 Or maybe you want to try one of the many Central Texas-style BBQ joints around the city.
 Trying new restaurants is a great way to get to know your co-residents while getting a feel for the city.
-What we lack in climate, we make up for in one of the best food scenes in the country.
+Also, Houston Restaurant Weeks is a great way to experience all the incredible food that the city has to offer.

 Housing in Houston

 There is truly something for everyone in Houston.
 For its size, Houston has a phenomenal cost of living with an incredibly wide variety of housing options available for residents.
 Houston is, in essence, constructed of concentric sets of highways that encircle the city center.
 “Inside the loop” refers to the area within the first ring formed by the 610 highway.
-Within the loop, you can expect a less than 30-minute commute to work, with many residents living ~ 10-15 minutes from the medical center.
+Within the loop, you can expect a less than 30-minute commute to work, with many residents living about 10-15 minutes from the medical center.
 Within the loop, there’s a plethora of affordable apartments and houses for rent.
 If you’re willing to tolerate a slightly longer commute, it’s not unreasonable to imagine being able to purchase a house located outside the loop.
-I did my intern year in New Orleans.
-When I moved to Houston, I paid about $700 per month less than I did in New Orleans for my apartment (AND my apartment in Houston had one more bedroom and bathroom than my apartment in New Orleans).